 Northeast Seattle, the last to arrive

 Seattle historians have speculated as to why northeast Seattle got “left out” of the city limits for so long.
 One reason can be seen from a map of north Seattle, that earlier communities were all formed on and around water.
 One of the earliest Seattle neighborhoods, Fremont, is located at the northwest corner of Lake Union with easy access to and from downtown.
-In the 1880s, long before the existence of the Lake Washington Ship Canal, enterprising Fremont residents enlarged and utilized a stream called The Outlet in order to float logs onward towards sawmills in Ballard, and then out to be collected by ships on Puget Sound.
+In the 1880s, long before the existence of the Lake Washington Ship Canal, enterprising Fremont residents enlarged and utilized a stream called The Outlet in order to float logs towards sawmills, and then out to be collected by ships on Puget Sound.

 Green Lake, a body of water not used for utilitarian purposes like logging, was an attractive place to live and its geographical position made for easy access by traveling through Fremont.
 In the 1890s Green Lake was already a well-developed residential neighborhood with a streetcar line connecting through Fremont and on to downtown Seattle.

 The impact of World War Two upon development of northeast Seattle

 The economic depression of the 1930s was not quite over when the USA was catapulted into war by the attack on Pearl Harbor on December 7, 1941.
 The war caused a sudden jump in the population of northeast Seattle as war workers came to live in and around the Naval Air Station on Sand Point Way NE.
 Some people found housing in northeast Seattle because it was a cheaper area to live in, and they went to work at Boeing Aircraft and many other wartime industries.
 Northeast Seattle was a “car” neighborhood where people drove to work, sometimes commuting long distances in an era before the I-5 freeway.